Blandy & Blandy Solicitors can trace its roots back to 1733, with the firm having celebrated its 285th anniversary in 2018.

 In 2016 it opened a new office on Hart Street in Henley-on-Thames, after acquiring the business of Collins Dryland & Thorowgood LLP.

-Brenda Long became the firm's first female chairman (senior partner) in January 2016, following Simon Dimmick and Richard Griffiths in the role, while its current joint managing partners are Jonathan Gater and Tim Clark.
+Brenda Long became the firm's first female chairman (senior partner) in January 2016, following on from Simon Dimmick and Richard Griffiths in the role.
+On 1 April 2021, Brenda was succeeded as chairman by Nick Burrows.
+Blandy & Blandy's current joint managing partners are Jonathan Gater and Tim Clark.

-Blandy & Blandy Solicitors is recognised as a top tier firm in the UK's leading guides to law firms, Chambers UK, Chambers High Net Worth Guide and The Legal 500, and has received a series of notable awards and nominations in the past five years.
+Blandy & Blandy is recognised as a top tier firm in the UK's leading guides to law firms, Chambers UK, Chambers High Net Worth Guide and The Legal 500, and has received a series of notable awards and nominations in recent years.